Robustness and sample complexity of model-based MARL for general-sum Markov games

 Games can also be classified based on the sum of per-step payoffs of players as zero-sum or general-sum games.
 The nature of results in these two cases are different as are the tools used to prove them.
 The differences stem from the fact that the best response mapping (called the Shapley operator) for two-player zero-sum games is a contraction~\citep{Shapley_1953}.
 Therefore, zero-sum games have a unique value (i.e., all equilibria in zero-sum games have the same value).
 Moreover, the MPE (also called minimax equilibrium for the zero-sum case) can be computed via recursive operations of the Shapley operator~\citep{Shapley_1953,hoffman1966nonterminating}.
 In contrast, the best response mapping for general-sum games is not a contraction.
 Therefore, the existence of MPE needs to be proved using variations of Kakutani's fixed point theorem \citep{fink1964equilibrium, TakahashiEquilibrium1964, RogersNonzerosum1969, VriezeStochastic1987}.
-A consequence of this is that, in general, different MPEs do not have the same value, which makes it difficult to compute MPE.
-Various algorithms have been proposed to compute MPE, including non-linear programming \citep{filar1991nonlinear} and homotopy methods \citep{herings2004stationary, herings2010homotopy}.
+A consequence of this is that, in general, different MPEs do not have the same value, which makes it difficult to compute MPEs.
+Various algorithms have been proposed to compute MPE, including non-linear programming \citep{Breton1991,filar1991nonlinear} and homotopy methods \citep{herings2004stationary, herings2010homotopy}.
 It was recently established by \cite{deng2021complexity} that the computational complexity of computing MPE is PPAD-complete.

 In spite of these challenges, computing MPE of general-sum games is an important research direction because several real-world problems are not zero-sum.
 The applications of network security~\citep{sengupta2019general}, industrial organization~\citep{ericson1995markov,fershtiman2000dynamic}, and political economics~\citep{acemoglu2001theory} mentioned above are all general-sum games.

 \textbf{Multi-agent reinforcement learning.} In recent years, there has been significant interest in understanding interaction between strategic agents operating in unknown environments.
 Such multi-player problems are studied under the heading of multi-agent reinforcement learning (MARL) and often modeled as Markov games \citep{littman1994markov,busoniu2008comprehensive,zhang2021multi}.
 Although there have been significant recent successes in single agent RL, these do not directly translate into the multi-agent setting.
 Part of the difficulty is that when multiple agents are learning simultaneously, the ``environment'' as viewed by any single agent is non-stationary \citep{busoniu2008comprehensive}; so it is not possible to use the theoretical guarantees of single agent RL algorithms, which are derived for a stationary or time-homogeneous environment.